GeoNode/geonode/docs/usage/managing_layers/layer_info.rst

 * the *Legend* shows what the symbols and styles on the map are referring to;
 * in the *Map using this layer* section all the map which uses the layer are listed;
 * in the *Create a map using this layer*, the :guilabel:`Create a Map` button allows you to create a map from scratch using the layer;
-* the section *Add the layer to an existing map* shows you a dropdown menu in which all the map the user can view are listed.
+* the section *Add the layer to an existing map* shows you a dropdown menu in which all the maps the user can view are listed.
 The button :guilabel:`Add to Map` allows you to add the layer to the map you have selected in the previous menu;
 * the *Styles* section shows all the styles associated with the layer.
 Click on the checkbox corresponding to one of the styles listed to apply it the preview;

   .. figure:: img/layer_preview_change_style.png